Alyson Stoffer, Director of Development, TLC and President, AFP Triangle

 You’re going to be doing everything you can to ensure a successful year end, whatever that means for your operation right now.
 Consider adding yourself to that list by investing in your own professional development at the Conference for NC Nonprofits, Rebuilding for Resiliency, December 8-10.
 The Center has thoughtfully put together a comprehensive three days that will be virtual, interactive, and respectful of your limited time and energy.

-AFP Triangle has partnered with the Center this year to bring you two fundraising sessions in addition to the broad spectrum of sessions offered representing relevant topics that meet the needs of all backgrounds and roles in your nonprofit organization.
-Check out the full schedule and register today.
+AFP Triangle has partnered with the Center to bring you two fundraising sessions (The Art of the Legacy Ask and Storytelling: Communicating Your Mission with Infectious Passion) during the conference in addition to the broad spectrum of sessions offered representing relevant topics that meet the needs of all backgrounds and roles in your nonprofit organization.

 What I’m most excited about is the opportunity to come together across sectors, geography, and responsibilities for the benefit of our missions and greater community and ecosystem.
 This has been a dream for AFP Triangle for the past few years and thanks to the Center team and commitment to our sector – this vision is finally a reality.